zakattack9/encrypt-2FA-codes/README.md

 ```

 ### TODO
-- add ability to pass in zip filename to encrypt script
 - hide typed in encrypt password and add another prompt to verify typed in password
 - ensure the entered encrypt password is not visible in `.history`